mwerbos/rationalist_ritual_compendium/text/index.md

 title: The Aspiring Rationalist Ritual Compendium
 ---

-TODO: Add navigation buttons to the top in the template.

 This is a collection of ritual material -- songs, speeches, and more -- used by people in the rationality community (and adjacency).
 [Secular Solstice Resources](https://secularsolstice.github.io/) already exists and is the definitive archive for all Winter Solstice content; this compendium is for secular seders (rationalist Passover), Summer Solstice, and everything else.

 ### Want to add your ritual here?
 (Please)